ouspg/graas/README.md

 ## Purpose

-This software attempts to build CTF-like tasks for students, and automatically reviews and grades them.
+This software attempts to build CTF-like tasks with different solutions for students in away, that these solutions can be automatically reviewed.
-After reviewing current possilities, using GitHub Classroom as platform seems to be the most fit for our usecase.
-It also grants the lowest maintenance and is likely future-proof.
+GitHub Classroom as platform seems to be the most fit for our usecase; it offers the lowest maintenance and is likely future-proof.
 Because of that, the software will be designed, but not be totally limited, for GitHub ecosystem.

-Current design idea includes:
+Current design ideas include:
 * Students create own repository for making assignments with GitHub Classroom
 * After trigger is made (e.g. specific tag is published), GitHub Actions is triggered, and with the help of **this** software, possible assigment related files will be generated as releases
   * Files will be either generated as releases under student's own repository, or as package into GitHub organisations' container registry